 Panleukopenia can have a high mortality rate despite early or aggressive therapy.
 However, some animals do survive, particularly adult cats.
 Because panleukopenia is a virus, there is no specific cure, so treatment consists of providing supportive care.
 This includes fluid therapy to correct dehydration and electrolyte abnormalities, antibiotics to fight off secondary bacterial infections, and control of vomiting and diarrhea.

 Decisions to attempt treatment in the shelter should be thought out carefully.
 Consideration should be given to the following:

 Shelters are not hospitals and seldom have the resources to provide proper isolation and treatment.

 It takes several days of intensive care therapy to treat, with overnight monitoring and care often required.

 Sufficient recovery to reach adoptability may take two to three weeks or longer.

 The ability of the virus to persist in the environment long-term endangers the lives of both current and future residents.

-Recovered cats and kittens should still be isolated for at least 14 days post recovery from clinical signs because they may still continue to shed virus.
-Repeated laboratory testing for the presence of panleukopenia virus may also be helpful in documenting when a cat or kitten is no longer shedding virus that poses a risk to other animals.
+Recovered cats and kittens should still be isolated for at least 14 days post-recovery from clinical signs because they may still continue to shed the virus.
+Repeated laboratory testing for the presence of panleukopenia virus may also be helpful in documenting when a cat or kitten is no longer shedding a virus that poses a risk to other animals.

 If a strict isolation area managed by staff skilled in maintaining the integrity of an isolation protocol is not available, animals with panleukopenia virus should be removed from the facility for treatment or euthanasia to curtail their suffering and minimize disease spread.